 - Stainable: Stainable floors allow you to refresh or change the color in the future.

 - Supports refinishing: If you want the flooring to last a long time, find engineered hardwood that can be refinished if it gets damaged or worn-looking.

-Find out if the engineered wood flooring requires an underlayment for installation.
+- Find out if the engineered wood flooring requires an underlayment for installation.
 Underlayment is a thin material placed between the flooring and the subfloor.
-It helps absorb noise, adds insulation, protects both the flooring and subfloor from water damage.
+It helps absorb noise, adds insulation and protects both the flooring and subfloor from water damage.
 It also helps correct uneven subfloors.
 Most wood flooring requires an underlayment, but some engineered wood floors have an attached underlayment.

 - Light engineered wood flooring: Light tones brighten rooms and have an airy and open aesthetic.
 They’re great for minimalist and coastal styles but may show dirt more easily.

 - Medium engineered wood flooring: These traditional wood tones match most home decor styles.
 Medium toned wood floors are the most popular choice with the widest selection of flooring.
 They can have warm or cool undertones.

 - Dark engineered wood flooring: These luxurious wood tones can make rooms feel cozy and welcoming.
 Dark floors are great for many styles of homes from modern to traditional.
 Dark wood can include cool, nearly black tones or warm red tones.

 - Alternatively, narrow down your choice by searching for specific color families: brown, red, gray, tan, white, black are some examples.